Ministry of Health (Saudi Arabia): 937 Call Center

 In line with the Saudi Vision 2030, the Saudi Ministry of Health introduced the 937 Call Center, which uses a toll-free number to provide medical services.
 The Center provides high-quality and immediate emergency assistance to patients as it fulfills their medical needs and requirements.

 The 937 number was an instant success in the Kingdom and by 2017 had reached a million annual medical calls.
 As the service grew, so did the quality of the medical feedback, with satisfaction ratings increasing 25% in less than one year.
 Once the call center passed one million annual calls, it continued to grow, processing 80,000 calls a week by the end of 2018.

 The call center can also process and book appointments with a medical professional should it be required, which can be now done digitally since the introduction of a centralized booking system, known as Mawid.
 The system can also be used for referrals for the first time, so physicians can refer patients to a hospital for a specific reason using the system.
-The most notable thing about this is not the technology, but that it is provided free of charge to Saudi Arabian citizens.
+The most notable thing about this is not the technology, but that it is provided free of charge to Saudi Arabian citizens and residents.
 When compared to US services, many similar offerings are privatized and operated by for-profit companies, such as WebMD.

 Seha Virtual Hospital

 In line with the Saudi Vision 2030, the Saudi Ministry of Health launched the first virtual hospital in the Kingdom.
-The SVH aims to promote virtual healthcare, achieve innovation in the health sector, develop resources and achieve sustainability in addition to achieving institutional excellence.
+The Seha Virtual Hospital (SVH) aims to promote virtual healthcare, achieve innovation in the health sector, develop resources, and achieve sustainability in addition to achieving institutional excellence.
+SVH connects 224 hospitals and offers 44 specialized services across the Kingdom.
 Specialized services in the SVH include emergency and critical advice, specialized clinics, multidisciplinary committees, medical support services, and home care services.
+In early November 2023, the SVH won the Zimam Award for Digital Health after being recognized as the best business incubator for the Safe Environment Incubator Project (Sandbox) in the field of innovation in the Arab region for 2023.
+In October 2024, the SVH received the Guinness World Record as the Largest Virtual Hospital during the Global Health Exhibition 2024 in Riyadh.